-- energy and gasoline prices; - disposable income of our customers; - discounts, promotions and merchandise offered by our competitors; - negative reports and publicity about the discount retail industry;
+- energy and gasoline prices; - disposable income of our customers, which may be impacted by unemployment levels, personal debt levels and minimum wages; - discounts, promotions and merchandise offered by our competitors; - negative reports and publicity about the discount retail industry;

-- outbreak of viruses or widespread illness, including COVID-19 caused by the novel coronavirus;
+- outbreak of viruses or widespread illness, including COVID-19, and behavioral changes from a fear of contracting such viruses or illness;

-- unemployment levels;

-- personal debt levels of our customers;

-- minimum wages;

 - general economic and industry conditions;

 - food prices;

-- interest rates;
+- interest rates and inflation;

 - the state of the housing market;

 - customer confidence in future economic conditions;

 - fluctuations in the financial markets;

 - tax rates and policies; and

 - natural disasters, war, terrorism and other hostilities.

-Reduced customer confidence and spending cut backs may result in reduced demand for our merchandise, including discretionary items, and may force us to take inventory markdowns.
+Reduced customer confidence and spending cutbacks may result in reduced demand for our merchandise, including discretionary items, and may force us to take inventory markdowns.
 Reduced demand also may require increased selling and promotional expenses.
 Adverse economic conditions and any related decrease in customer demand for our merchandise could have a material adverse effect on our business, financial condition and results of operations.
-For example, recent fears of contagion or disease related to the widespread outbreak of COVID-19 (coronavirus) may cause customers to avoid shopping at brick and mortar retailers or reduce the number of trips they will make to our stores.
-Similarly, negative economic conditions related to this outbreak may limit the amount of disposable income available to our customers, which may impact our consumer demand.
-The Company has seen increased sales pressure in recent days.
+For example, recent fears of contagion or disease related to the widespread outbreak of COVID-19 may cause customers to avoid shopping at brick and mortar retailers or reduce the number of trips they will make to our stores.
+Similarly, negative economic conditions related to this outbreak may limit the amount of disposable income available to our customers, which may limit our consumer demand.